togkey86/togkey_pads/README.md

 # togkey_pads
-Source Code for our TogKey Pad Macropad Series
+Source Code for our TogKey Macropads